Systems Information and Help

 To remove saved system settings, use the option next to the appropriate slot in the My Systems or My Trends areas.
-We can again only stress the importance of being sensible with systems as incorrect use will only affect members own performance.
+I can again only stress the importance of being sensible with systems as incorrect use will only affect members own performance.
 Creating a system which notifies you of every runner at a particular track would be very foolish as would any other extremely vague set of criteria.

 There are various options within the My Systems area such as downloads and advanced options, to assist you.
 If you have any questions, suggestions or feedback please contact me.

 The System Builder allows members to save systems and retrieve daily qualifiers in the My Systems area.
 In this regard, it is vital you are aware which of your categories are static and which are not.
 To confirm exactly what is meant by Static/Non Static, see the descriptions below -